dangaiden/blog/content/post/2019/2019-04-16-cloning-virtual-machines-in-vsphere-series-part-3-linked-clones.md

 ### <span style="font-family: Didact Gothic;">To conclude</span>

-<span style="font-size: 16px;">Linked clones have multiple benefits compared to full clones and it has many use cases as we saw before.</span>
+<span >Linked clones have multiple benefits compared to full clones and it has many use cases as we saw before.</span>

-<span style="font-size: 16px;">You can easily replicate the status of a VM (snapshot) and deploy linked clones to your end-users with all the benefits as for example space savings or the deployment speed. </span>
+<span >You can easily replicate the status of a VM (snapshot) and deploy linked clones to your end-users with all the benefits as for example space savings or the deployment speed. </span>

-<span style="font-size: 16px;">To end this series, we will look at instant clones, another type of clone that is even faster than linked clones but, with some particularities.</span>
+<span >To end this series, we will look at instant clones, another type of clone that is even faster than linked clones but, with some particularities.</span>